0

 What load cases does LFI review?

-LFI’s FEA review can include vertical vehicle weight, sidewall reaction force, angular torque, and internal tyre air pressure.
-These load cases help evaluate how force travels through the rim barrel, spokes, hub pad, and transition zones.
+We can review vertical vehicle load, sidewall reaction, torque, and internal tyre pressure.
+Together they show how force moves through the barrel, spokes, hub pad, and transition zones.

 Why does LFI include tyre pressure?